-The Company's improved working capital position in recent periods has allowed the Company to expand its operations into fiscal 2023, 2022 and 2021 which is reflected above including expenditures for administrative consulting fees, office expenditures and travel and promotional activities as described in Section 4) "Operating results, General and administrative expenses".
-The most recent AGM's were held in Q3 2023 and Q2 2022.
+The Company's improved working capital position in recent periods allowed the Company to expand its operations into fiscal 2023, 2022 which is reflected above including expenditures for administrative consulting fees, office expenditures and travel and promotional activities.
+No further activities are currently planned and the Company intends to preserve current working capital to finance day to day activities until further future financing opportunities arise.